On Strategyproof Conference Peer Review: Positive Theoretical Results and Algorithm

-We now move to the aggregation procedure in Algorithm~\ref{alg:aggregate}.
 At a high level, the papers in each component are aggregated separately using the subroutine \catname.
-This aggregation in \catname is performed by identifying sets of papers that dominate one another, ensuring that any set of papers is necessarily ranked higher than any set which it dominates, and finally ranking the papers within each set using any arbitrary aggregation algorithm (taken as an input $\genaggalgo$).
-Possible choices for the algorithm $\genaggalgo$ include the modified Borda count~\citep{emerson2013original}, Plackett-Luce aggregation~\citep{hajek2014minimax}, or others~\citep{caragiannis2017optimizing}.
-Moving back to the main algorithm, the two rankings returned by \catname respectively for the two components are simply interlaced to obtain a total ranking over all the papers.
+This aggregation in \catname is performed by a topological ordering of all strongly connected components (SCCs) according to the reviews, and then ranking the papers within each set using any arbitrary aggregation algorithm (taken as an input $\genaggalgo$).\footnote{In the case where there are multiple topological orderings, any one of them suffices.} Possible choices for the algorithm $\genaggalgo$ include the modified Borda count~\citep{emerson2013original}, Plackett-Luce aggregation~\citep{hajek2014minimax}, or others~\citep{caragiannis2017optimizing} Moving back to Algorithm \ref{alg:aggregate}, the two rankings returned by \catname respectively for the two components are simply interlaced to obtain a total ranking over all the papers: the slots for $C$ are reserved in set $I$, and $[n]\setminus I$ contain the slots for the remaining papers.
+In our extended version of the paper we also show that the interleaving only causes a small change w.r.t an underlying optimal ranking.